-Supplementing the core CE.EH.AT module are six additional/optional modules (1.
-Willingness to pay; 2.
-Trachoma; 3.
-River Blindness; 4.
-Diabetes; 5.
-Experience with eye healthcare; 6.
-Patient journey).
+Supplementing the core CEEHAT module are six additional/optional modules (A. Willingness to pay; B. Trachoma; C. River Blindness; D. Diabetes; E. Experience with eye healthcare; F. Patient journey).
 Standard sets of demographic questions are also provided.

 - Understand (and identify responses to) local barriers to eye health service access and uptake;